Office of Research Integrity and Compliance (ORIC)

 - Human Subject Research (IRB) - IRB assures appropriate steps are taken to protect the rights and welfare of humans participating in research.
 The IRB functions according to the guidelines of the Office of Human Research Protection (OHRP) and other federal regulatory agencies.

-- Financial Conflict of Interest (FCOI) - Disclosure by individuals involved in research, of potential financial conflicts of interest is required by many sponsors of research.
-The purpose is to promote objectivity in research and ensure unbiased design, conduct and reporting of research.
-ORIC receives the disclosure of potential or real conflicts of interest and if necessary assists with mitigation of the conflict.
+- Conflict of Interest (COI) - The purpose of Conflict of Interest regulations and policy is to promote objectivity in research and ensure unbiased design, conduct and reporting of research.
+Federal regulations and CMU policy require that individuals involved in sponsored research disclose potential or actual conflicts of interest.
+ORIC receives the disclosures and if necessary assists with mitigation of the conflict.